Lodewic/vantage-project/README.md

     source activate vantage-project
     make requirements

+To then create processed data and run all rules in the Makefile, activate your environment and then call

+    make all

+This will,

+  - check your conda environment
+  - get the data from S3 server
+  - clean the data and encode the data for model training
+  - Create a report website under `reports/Report_site/index.html' with some exploratory analysis
+    * Really this was more of a proof of concept.
+  - ... then that's it for now.

 The data for this project was already hosted on Amazon S3, to sync this data use

     make sync_data_from_s3